-Louisiana Delta Community College is a public, state institution, so it offers a reduced tuition rate of $3,214 for in-state students who attend full-time.
+Louisiana Delta Community College is a public, state institution, so it offers a reduced tuition rate of $3,214 for students who qualify as state residents and attend full-time.
 For students who are not considered Louisiana-residents, out-of-state tuition is $3,453 a year.

 Louisiana Delta Community College has the same tuition for international students as for those from out of state.

-International students at Louisiana Delta Community College can expect to pay around $3,453 per year, before any scholarships or financial aid.
+International students at Louisiana Delta Community College can expect to pay around $3,453 per year, before any scholarships, grants or other financial aid.

-Most schools also have fees to help cover the cost of facilties, like the library, gym and computer labs.
+Most schools also have fees to offsets cost associated with maintaining facilties, like the computer labs and libraries, athletic facilities, and more.
 Full-time undergrads at Louisiana Delta Community College pay $944 in fees each academic year.